ShadmanSobhan/Two-Stage-Op-Amp-Designing/README.md

 | P2   | Active Load PMOS                 | 500    | 5             | 12         | 6       |
 | P3   | Gain Stage PMOS                  | 250    | 5             | 100        | 6       |

-## Results
+## OTA Performance Parameters
 We measured the performance of the proposed OTA using the parameters described in the following table

-## OTA Performance Parameters

 | Parameter | Definition | Equation |
 |----------|------------|----------|